effektif/user-docs/docs/integration/connectors.rst

 	  "since" : "2012-02-14T09:20:00.000Z"
 	}

-This example includes enough information to implement a complete connector.
+This example now includes enough information to implement a complete connector.

 .. _connector-descriptor:

 Connector descriptor
 ^^^^^^^^^^^^^^^^^^^^

-A connector needs a descriptor to provide basic information, such as its name and description, and more detailed information about the structure of the data the connector provides.
+A connector needs a descriptor to provide basic information, such as its name and description, as well as detailed information about the structure of the data the connector provides.
 When you implement a connector, you must make the descriptor available as the following HTTP resource.

 URL